rxlabz/flutter_videoplayer/README.md

 ```

 In this example, the MediaPlayerViewController class extends FlutterViewController, and implements the ability to draw a video "on top" of the flutter app.

+The viewController also send video progress infos to flutter.